ibm-cloud-architecture/eda-kc-gitops/README.md

    oc apply -k bootstrap/argocd-project
    ```

-* To get the `admin` user's password use the command
+* To get the `admin` user's password use the following command

     ```sh
     oc extract secret/openshift-gitops-cluster -n openshift-gitops --to=-